Ariel view of Queenstown on the South Island in New Zealand

 En Route to Te Anau

 In a surprisingly short time, I start feeling comfortable driving on the left and am soon enjoying the drive to Te Anau.
-The first part of the journey is alongside Lake Wakatipu, New Zealand’s third largest lake, as every guide we’ve had so far hastened to tell us.
+The first part of the journey is alongside Lake Wakatipu, New Zealand’s third largest lake, as every guide we’ve had so far has hastened to tell us.

 The Legend of Lake Wakatipu

 The lake rises and falls about ten centimeters every hour.
-This interesting natural phenomena is attributed to the beating of the heart of an ogre/giant/bad guy.
-The Maori legend is long and involved, but the upshot is that an ogre stole a princess and was burned to death.
+This interesting natural phenomenon is attributed to the beating of the heart of an ogre/giant/bad guy.
+The Māori legend is long and involved, but the upshot is that an ogre stole a princess and was burned to death.
 The shape of the lake is his writhing body and the rising and falling of the water is the legacy of the one part of his anatomy that did not burn—his heart.
 It’s a much more compelling story than the geological explanation.

 The drive to Te Anau is predictably spectacular.
 The landscape reminds me of the Okanagan Valley in central British Columbia, but also not.
 That seems to be the way with the landscape of the South Island.
 Its mountains, lakes, and trees are just different enough from what I see at home.
 They are less wild and yet more untouched.

-Pretty much the only evidence of human influence on the landscape we drive through are the fields full of sheep.
-Lots and lots of sheep.
 Every so often we also pass enclosures of grazing deer and alpacas.
 It is storybook land with a slightly menacing fantasy twist.
 Trees are thickly leaved and exotic-looking with palm-like fronds poking out every so often to remind us that we are in a warmer land than where we came from.

 The experience begins with a stunning boat ride across Lake Te Anau to a cave system that we explore in groups of ten.
 The highlight is a 15-minute ride in a small boat—rather like Pirates of the Caribbean—in total darkness.
 Slippery, dark, wet, and roaring are the words that come to mind.

-The guide pullsus along on a chain (I wouldn’t want his job but he seems cheery enough) through a cave populated by thousands of tiny glow worms.
-The glow worms don’t like the sound of human voices so we are told to be silent for the duration of our time on the little boat.
+The guide pulls us along on a chain (I wouldn’t want his job, but he seems cheery enough) through a cave populated by thousands of tiny glowworms.
+The glowworms don’t like the sound of human voices so we are told to be silent for the duration of our time on the little boat.

 Up above, like a star-bangled sky, glow tiny points of light.
-Each one is the end of a glow worm that hangs from the cave ceiling waiting to catch passing insects.
+Each one is the end of a glowworm that hangs from the cave ceiling waiting to catch passing insects.
 The experience is restful, enchanting even.
 I feel like Wendy flying to Neverland.

-Glow worms on a cave ceiling
+Glowworms on a cave ceiling

-Here’s a Glow Worms Cave experience offered through GetYourGuide:
+Here’s a Glowworms Cave experience offered through GetYourGuide:

 Powered by GetYourGuide